Debugging Your Module

 Configuring Your Project

-By default, you should now be able to run your application - it'll generate the .bhm file automatically for you when the project is built.
-The command line arguments you specified will launch Blish HUD and allow you to debug your module (the debugger will be attached).
-Guild Wars 2 should be running for Blish HUD to be able to overlay something while debugging your module.
-Instead of running Guild Wars 2 you can modify the Command line arguments further to let Blish HUD overlay a powershell window for testing purposes (https://blishhud.com/docs/user/launch-options#overlay-a-different-application-esp-for-testing).
+You should now be able to run your application.
+It will generate the .bhm file automatically when the project builds.
+The command-line arguments you specified launch Blish HUD and attach the debugger so you can debug your module.
+Guild Wars 2 should be running so Blish HUD has something to overlay while you debug.
+If you prefer not to run Guild Wars 2, adjust the Command line arguments to have Blish HUD overlay a PowerShell window for testing.

-As long as your project generates a PDB file, it will be packaged into your bhm and loaded by the module loader at runtime.
+As long as your project generates a PDB file, it is packaged into your BHM and loaded by the module loader at runtime.

 Runtime Differences When Debugging

-Blish HUD behaves somewhat different when the debug flag is passed to it.
-Beyond showing additional runtime data in the top right-corner, some module error handling is disabled.
-The intention is to ensure that exceptions are not caught and are instead rethrown to ensure you can address them.
+Blish HUD behaves differently when you pass the debug flag.
+In addition to showing extra runtime data in the top right corner, some module error handling is disabled.
+This ensures exceptions are rethrown so you can address them during development.

 Troubleshooting